The best hotels in Bahir Dar

 Calling the hotel directly after checking online rates almost always gets you a better deal at Ethiopian properties.
 This isn't a tip that works everywhere. it really works here.
 Haile Resort and Kuriftu both have walk-in and direct-booking rates that undercut third-party platforms by $20-40/night.
 Worth 2 minutes of your time.

-Bahir Dar's best neighborhoods
+Bahir Dar's best hotel regions

 Start with the Lakeshore if you can swing it.
 Lake Tana access, better breezes, and the nicest properties are all within a 10-minute walk of the water.
 City Center works for business travel or tight budgets, but skip anything more than 3 blocks from Kebele 14 unless you know what you're doing.